List of The Phantom Tollbooth characters: Chroma

-In the Chuck Jones adaption, Chroma is voiced by Shepard Menken.
+In the Chuck Jones adaptation, Chroma is voiced by Shepard Menken.

-Dr. Kakafonous A. Discord
+Dr. Kakafonous A. Dischord

-Dr. Kakofonous A. Dischord is a scientist who enjoys creating unpleasant sounds, and curing pleasant sounds.
+Dr. Kakofonous A. Dischord is a scientist who enjoys creating unpleasant sounds, and curing people of pleasant sounds.
 Feiffer's illustration of him bears a striking resemblance to Groucho Marx as Dr. Hugo Z. Hackenbush.

-In the Chuck Jones adaption, Dr. Kakafonous A. Discord is voiced by Cliff Norton.
+In the Chuck Jones adaptation, Dr. Kakafonous A. Dischord is voiced by Cliff Norton.

+In the book, he welcomes Milo into his wagon after Milo knocked on his door.
+Later in the book, The Soundkeeper tells Milo that Dr. Dischord was part of the reason why she banished all sound.

 Awful DYNNE

 The Awful DYNNE ("awful din") is a genie who collects noises for Dr. Dischord.

-In the Chuck Jones adaption, the Awful DYNNE is voiced by Candy Candido.
+In the Chuck Jones adaptation, the Awful DYNNE is voiced by Candy Candido.

 Soundkeeper

 The Soundkeeper is a woman who loves silence and rules the Valley of Sound.
 Her vaults keep all the sounds ever made in history.

 Dodechahedron

 The Dodecahedron, an inhabitant of Digitopolis with twelve faces, each of which shows a different emotion.
 Preliminarily, this character was to be J. Remington Rhomboid, the Mathemagician's assistant, a two-dimensional character who would have become three-dimensional as a reward.

-In the Chuck Jones adaption, the Dodechadedron is voiced by Mel Blanc.
+In the Chuck Jones adaptation, the Dodechadedron is voiced by Mel Blanc.